Recent news from Butterwell Farm

 The salmon season got under way after a dry summer and with a very low river.
 Alan Lawrence and Mike Withers made a brief visit at the beginning of the month and returned four salmon each.
 All these fish had arrived over the summer and were quite small.
 A moderate fall of rain over the first weekend combined with spring tides pushed a reasonable run of fish into the river despite only a few inches of extra water and only tinged water.
 Five fresh salmon to 7lb were caught on a mixture of fly and worm including a salmon for John Clacy from Guernsey on each of his first two days salmon fishing!
 To date we have 21 salmon in the book and fishing has been slow due to a lack of rain fall.
 We have high hopes that the next spate will bring in some fresh fish and we have some experienced anglers booked in over the next couple of months to boost the records.

-In other news we have been receiving some fantastic reviews on TripAdvisor which are all helping to build a picture to our potential guests of what Butterwell Farm is all about.
+In other news we have been receiving some fantastic reviews which are all helping to build a picture to our potential guests of what Butterwell Farm is all about.
 One of our favourites has to be from a young family who stayed in Butterwell South Wing in August 2016:

 Butterwell Farm offers a slice of cornish magic.
 It’s a hidden gem, nestled on the slopes of the Camel Valley.
 The welcome, the accomodation, the obvious passion for the wildlife – Sam and Rachel are amazing hosts – making myself, my wife and two young daughters (4 and 6) feel instantly at home.